JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 ## Migrating the business logic

-When the primary dependencies are multiplatform, we can choose a module to start with the migration.
+Once the primary dependencies are multiplatform, we can choose a module to start with the migration.
 It can be useful to build a dependency graph of the modules in your project.
 An AI agent like [Junie](https://www.jetbrains.com//junie/) can easily help with that.
 For Jetcaster, the simplified graph of module dependencies looked like this: